 75% of professionals identify as passive candidates - employed and not actively searching for a new job - according to a LinkedIn Talent Trends survey of 18,000 professionals across 26 countries.
 Another 15% are “super-passive,” meaning they’re completely satisfied with their current role and rarely engage with recruiters at all.

-That leaves roughly 30% of the talent pool actively applying for jobs.
+Only about 30% of the talent pool is actively applying for jobs at any given time.
 Every recruiter you compete with is already fighting over that same 30%.
-So where's the advantage?
+So where’s the advantage?

+Competition for active applicants has never been tighter.
+Robert Half’s 2026 Salary Guide found 58% of hiring managers say finding skilled talent is harder now than a year ago.
+With 38% of workers planning a job search in the near term, the window to reach passive candidates before they enter the active pool is narrowing.
 When 69% of organizations still struggle to fill full-time positions (SHRM 2025 Talent Trends), chasing the same active candidates as everyone else produces predictable results: longer time-to-fill, higher cost-per-hire, and weaker pipelines.
-The math doesn't work in your favor.
+Numerically, the odds aren’t in your favor.

-Passive candidates bring a different dynamic.
-They aren't desperate to leave.
-They've typically built strong track records with their current employers.
-And because they won't jump for a marginal improvement, the ones who do accept your offer have made a deliberate, high-conviction decision.
+Beyond the numbers, passive candidates bring a different dynamic.
+They aren’t desperate to leave.
+They’ve typically built strong track records with their current employers.
+Because they won’t jump for a marginal improvement, the ones who do accept your offer have made a deliberate, high-conviction decision.
 That selectivity translates to better retention and stronger performance after they start.

-This also means you need to shift how you approach the entire sourcing conversation.
+Reaching passive candidates also means shifting how you approach the sourcing conversation.
 Active candidates are evaluating your opening.
 Passive candidates are evaluating whether to have a conversation at all.
-Your pitch, your timing, and the relevance of your outreach all carry more weight when you're interrupting someone who wasn't looking.
+Your pitch, your timing, and the relevance of your outreach all carry more weight when you’re interrupting someone who wasn’t looking.
 The bar for quality is higher - but so is the payoff when you clear it.

-The average cost-per-hire sits at approximately $4,100, with time-to-fill averaging 42 days across industries (SHRM Recruiting Benchmarking Report, 2025).
+Cost-per-hire averages approximately $4,100, with time-to-fill at 63.5 days according to Employ’s 2026 Recruiting Benchmarks Report.
+That’s down from 67.7 days in 2025, but still far from acceptable for most teams.
 Recruiters who build effective passive sourcing systems often beat both numbers significantly.
-Bottom line: if you're only talking to people who applied, you're ignoring the vast majority of available talent.
+Bottom line: if you’re only talking to people who applied, you’re ignoring the vast majority of available talent.

 Step 1: Define Your Ideal Candidate Profile Before You Search